mlamoure/Fing-Device-Watch/README.md

 Configuration
 ---

+1. If using this with Perceptive Automation's Indigo, create Indigo variables for each of the devices you would like to track.
+	The variables can be named however you wish, keep the naming memorable, and keep track of them as you will need the information in the next few steps.

+2. Write down the mac addresses for each of the devices you have created variables for, you will need this as you configure devicewatch.js in the next step.
+	Many people use mobile phones as alert devices.
+The mac address for your mobile phone can be found in your settings.

+	For iOS, there is a tutorial here: http://oit2.utk.edu/helpdesk/kb/entry/2099/

-1. Create a copy of devicewatch.conf.sample and name it devicewatch.conf.
+3. Create a copy of devicewatch.conf.sample and name it devicewatch.conf.
 Keep it in the same directory as devicewatch.js.

-2. Modify the new configuration file based on the instructions in the comments
+4. Modify the new configuration file based on the instructions in the comments.

-3. Run manually via: node devicewatch.js
+5. Run manually via: node devicewatch.js

 	Alternatively: Set the script to load on bootup.
 This can be done with a simple init.d script for Linux.
 I have not done this yet for Mac OS X.